Vasile-Hij/weather-project-app/README.md

 **Functionality**

-Attention: the virtual enviroment is already created for windows if your machine is windows based, either delete `myprojectenv` directory and follow from step 1.2.
-If you want a fresh install on windows, delete the `myprojectenv` directory and follow from step 1.1 and skip 1.2 step.
+Attention: the virtual enviroment is already created for windows.
+If you want a fresh install delete `myprojectenv` directory and follow from step 1.1 and skip 1.2.
+For Linux machine skip step 1.1.

 1.1 Deploy virtual environment Windows.
 ```